zarf-dev/zarf/docs/13-walkthroughs/2-deploying-zarf-packages.md

 #### Remediation

-If you receive this error when zarf is attempting to deploy the package, this means you have not initialized the kubernetes cluster.
+If you receive this error when zarf is attempting to deploy a package, this means you have not initialized the kubernetes cluster.
 This is one of the prerequisites for this walkthrough.
 Perform the [Initialize a cluster](./1-initializing-a-k8s-cluster.md) walkthrough, then try again.